 the Corona situation always brings changes to which it is necessary to react.
 The current restrictions also affect the Housing Department of the Studierendenwerk.
-We would like to inform you that we therefore need to reduce our service until the 31st of March 2021.
+We would like to inform you that we therefore need to reduce our service.

-Due to the lockdown and the current infection situation, our employees are partly in the home office or can only enter the residential complexes to a limited extent for reasons of health protection.
+Due to the current situation, our employees are partly in the home office or can only enter the residential complexes to a limited extent for reasons of health protection.
 This also applies to our craftsmen and cleaning companies.
 This means that we will of course continue to be there for you, but the answers may be delayed.

 Please bare with us if emails are answered late or if small repairs and special cleanings may not be able to be carried out immediately.
 Urgent matters are prioritised.
 Maintenance cleaning, such as the staircases, will also take place as usual.